 There are two main reasons why people choose to use cloth; for environmental or economic factors.

-2 billion disposable nappies go into landfill every year in Australia.
-It takes 3 times more energy, 20 more raw materials and 2 times more water to make a disposable nappy compared to a re-useable one .
+Two billion disposable nappies go into landfill every year in Australia.
+It takes three times more energy, 20 more raw materials and two times more water to make a disposable nappy compared to a re-useable one .
 Even after taking into account the materials and energy used to make them initially, the energy, water and detergent required to wash them, and their final, inevitable end point in landfill, re-useable nappies are by far the better option when it comes to environmental sustainability , as well as for financial savings.

 The Upfront Cost Of Cloth Nappies